 Our TurboTax products and services are designed to enable individuals to prepare and file their own federal and state personal income tax returns quickly and accurately.
 They are designed to be easy to use, yet sophisticated enough for complex tax returns.
-Some of these offerings are available on mobile devices such as smartphones and tablets.
+Most of these offerings are available on mobile devices such as smartphones and tablets.

 Tax Return Preparation Offerings.
-For the 2013 tax season we offered a range of software products and services that included online and desktop versions of TurboTax Basic, for simple returns; TurboTax Deluxe, for taxpayers who itemize deductions; TurboTax Premier, for taxpayers who own investments or rental property; and TurboTax Home and Business, for small business owners.
-We also offered TurboTax Free Edition online for the simplest returns; TurboTax for the Tablet; and SnapTax, an application that allows users with simple federal and state returns to prepare and electronically file them from their smartphones.
-We also offered live tax advice from U.S.-based tax professionals to TurboTax customers during the 2013 tax season.
-All of these offerings are subject to change for the 2014 tax season.
-TurboTax Live Community is an online forum where participants can learn from and share information with other users while preparing their income tax returns.
+For the U.S. 2014 tax season we offered a range of software products and services that included TurboTax Basic, for simple returns; TurboTax Deluxe, for taxpayers who itemize deductions; TurboTax Premier, for taxpayers who own investments or rental property; and TurboTax Home and Business, for small business owners.
+We also offered TurboTax Free Edition for the simplest returns.
+We offered live tax advice from U.S.-based tax professionals to TurboTax customers during the 2014 tax season.
+TurboTax Answer Exchange is an online forum where participants can learn from and share information with other users while preparing their income tax returns.
+Our TurboTax Canada offerings consist of desktop, online, and mobile offerings.

 Electronic Filing and Other Services.
 Our desktop, online, and mobile tax preparation customers can electronically file their federal and state income tax returns through our electronic filing center.
-For the 2013 tax season our online tax preparation and filing services were offered through the websites of thousands of financial institutions, electronic retailers, and other online merchants, and on Yahoo!® Finance Tax Center, MSN Money® Tax Center, and AOL Tax Center.
-Financial institutions can offer our online tax preparation and filing services to their customers through a link to TurboTax Online or through TurboTax for Online Banking, which provides functionality that is integrated with their online banking services.
-For the 2013 tax season we also offered TurboTax customers the option to receive their income tax refunds on a prepaid debit card that we provided through a partner.
+For the 2014 tax season our online tax preparation and filing services were offered through the websites of thousands of financial institutions, electronic retailers, and other online merchants, and on Yahoo!® Finance Tax Center, MSN Money® Tax Center, and AOL DailyFinance Tax Center.
+Financial institutions can offer our online tax preparation and filing services to their customers through a link to TurboTax Online.
+For the 2014 tax season we also offered TurboTax customers the option to receive their income tax refunds on a prepaid debit card that we provided through a partner.

 Intuit Tax Freedom Project.
 Under the Intuit Tax Freedom Project, we provide online federal and state income tax return preparation and electronic filing services at no charge to eligible taxpayers.
-For the 2013 tax season we provided approximately 1.2 million free federal returns under this initiative.
+For the 2014 tax season we provided approximately 1.1 million free federal returns under this initiative.
 We are a member of the Free File Alliance, a consortium of private sector companies that has entered into an agreement with the federal government to provide free online federal tax preparation and filing services to eligible taxpayers.
-See also "Competition - Consumer Segment" later in this Item 1 for more information on the Free File Alliance.
+See also "Competition - Consumer Tax Segment" later in this Item 1 for more information on the Free File Alliance.